XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

   server may indirectly end up talking to a h2 client, and vice versa.

   In order to keep the implementation simple, SplitHTTP client in Xray assumes h2 prior knowledge if TLS is enabled.
-HTTP/1.1 has to be enabled explicitly by setting `http/1.1` ALPN. h2c is not supported on the client at all.
+You can also manually specify ALPN as `http/1.1` or `h3` to initiate requests using the corresponding HTTP version.

   The SplitHTTP server in Xray supports all common combinations as expected:
   HTTP/1.1 with or without TLS, h2 and h2c, however no h3.

-  Neither Xray server nor client support h3, but this may change in the future.

 ## Browser Dialer

 <Badge text="v1.8.17+" type="warning"/>

 If uTLS is not enough, SplitHTTP's TLS can be handled by a browser using [Browser Dialer](../features/browser_dialer.md)

-Depending on the browser, Browser Dialer also supports transmission of SplitHTTP using HTTP3 (QUIC) while the regular implementation does not.